PhilipBoyle/GraphTheory2017/README.md

 I obtained the data manually using my own timetable for reference.

 You can see the final graph by opening the "FinalGraph.png" file.
+My hand-written design plans can be foun in the "Design Plans.pdf" file.

 I chose to use the following structure: